airbytehq/airbyte/docs/integrations/sources/hubspot.md

 * Client Secret
 * Refresh Token
 * If using OAuth, [scopes](https://legacydocs.hubspot.com/docs/methods/oauth2/initiate-oauth-integration#scopes) enabled for the streams you want to sync

 See HubSpot [docs](https://legacydocs.hubspot.com/docs/methods/oauth2/oauth2-quickstart) if you need help finding these fields

-{% hint style="info" %}
-HubSpot's API will [rate limit](https://developers.hubspot.com/docs/api/usage-details) the amount of records you can sync daily, so make sure that you are on the appropriate plan if you are planning on syncing more than 250,000 records per day.
-{% endhint %}

-### Requirements \(Airbyte Cloud\)

-* HubSpot Account
-* Client ID
-* Client Secret
-* Refresh Token
-* [scopes](https://legacydocs.hubspot.com/docs/methods/oauth2/initiate-oauth-integration#scopes) enabled for the streams you want to sync

-See HubSpot [docs](https://legacydocs.hubspot.com/docs/methods/oauth2/oauth2-quickstart) if you need help finding these fields